While mindlessly procrastinating on Facebook the other day, I found this repulsive image:

 What do you all think of the 2 memes?

-*Yes, my views on twerking have changed since I’ve done more research on body politics as it relates to race.
+*Yes, my views on twerking have changed since I’ve done more research on respectability politics as it relates to race.
 While I stand by my argument in Sorority Girls must Twerk, people shouldn’t assume that women twerk because of the oppressive demands of us to embody sexual objects.
 People twerk because they are having a good time or celebrating, among other reasons.